 If you are waiting for the interview with the hospital.

-Once you register with the GMC online and pay the full registration fee, the GMC will send you an email with the list of documents you are required to post.
-Please copy/scan these documents and send them to us via email as a pdf bundle.
+Once you register with the GMC online and pay the full registration fee, the GMC will send you an email with the list of documents you are required to send.
+Please copy/scan these documents and send them to us via email to email@example.com as a pdf bundle.

 One of the documents listed is the Certificate of Sponsorship form (CoS) from an authorised sponsor (RCOG).
-This document will be issued for you and we will forward all of the documents to the GMC simultaneously.
-You will then hear from the GMC about next steps within two weeks.
+This document will be issued for you and we will forward this directly to the GMC, copying you into the email.
+You will then hear from the GMC about next steps within 2 weeks.
 Please follow all of the GMC’s instructions.
-Please note that the CoS is not the Certificate of Sponsorship you will later need for the visa application.
+Please note that the RCOG CoS is not the Certificate of Sponsorship you will later need for the visa application.

 If you have questions regarding GMC registration, please contact the GMC directly.
 The RCOG is not qualified to offer this advice and does not have access to the forms.
 GMC registration is the applicant's responsibility.

 If you received an email from the GMC granting you full licence to practice.

 Once you receive this email from the GMC, you will be invited to schedule an ID check.
 Please follow the instructions carefully and forward this email to us.
 If you are unsure about the date you are planning to start work, check with the hospital.
 For most doctors, this is in the first two weeks of August, but it is not uncommon to start later.
 Schedule your appointment accordingly.
 The majority of MTI doctors have their ID checks a few days before/after their start date.